 Those same genes that run cardiovascular disease, insulin resistance, and diabetes affect PCOS.
 Because those genes can be affected by lifestyle, diet, exercise, or supplementation, you can actually change the way the genetics are expressed, meaning that just because your mother has PCOS does not necessarily mean you have to have PCOS.
 Your DNA, or your genetics, is really like playing a hand of cards.
 You are dealt out a certain variety of genes, or cards.
 How you play those cards determines whether or not you are going to stay in the game.

-So you may have the PCOS tendency in your genetics, but if you live a lifestyle that does not promote inflammation, you live a lifestyle that is stress free, you live a lifestyle that promotes healthy hormones, then you will not develop PCOS.
-So, genetics of PCOS is just one of three different causes of PCOS.
+So you may have the PCOS tendency in your genetics, but if you live a lifestyle that does not promote inflammation, you live a lifestyle that is stress-free, you live a lifestyle that promotes healthy hormones, then you will not develop PCOS.
+So, the genetics of PCOS is just one of three different causes of PCOS.

 Hormone Healing Tip 2: Stress Triggers PCOS

 Number two is stress triggers PCOS.
 If you have the DNA for PCOS and you are under very high levels of stress, because the adrenal glands are a huge issue in PCOS, producing too much DHEA or the androgenic adrenal hormone.
-High stress levels raise that hormone level up and will actually trigger PCOS.
+High-stress levels raise that hormone level up and will actually trigger PCOS.
 PCOS is irregular cycles.
-You end up having hirsutism or hairiness that is caused by the high levels of of DHEA, which converts over to male hormone, or testosterone.
+You end up having hirsutism or hairiness that is caused by the high levels of DHEA, which converts over to male hormone, or testosterone.
 You can have increased acne and increased weight gain around your middle.
-That is all caused by high stress hormones.
+That is all caused by high-stress hormones.